ipascual/MyZend_Email/README.md

 MyZend / Email
 =======
-Version 0.0.1 Created by Ignacio Pascual
+Version 0.9

 Introduction
 ------------

-Email is a module to manage the process of sending emails with templates.
+MyZend Email is a ZF2 module to manage the process of sending emails with templates.

 It encapsulates Zend\Mail\Message to keep it a simple use.